Sofic profiles of $S(\omega )$ and computability: Computability and computable profiles

 Let $G$ be a countable group generated by some $X\subseteq G$.
-The group $G$ is called {\bf recursively presented} (see \cite{LS}) if $X$ can be identified with $\mathbb{N}$ (or with some $\{ 0,\ldots , n\}$) so that $G$ has a recursively enumerable set of relators in $X$.
+The group $G$ is called {\bf recursively presented} (see Section 4.7 of \cite{LS}) if $X$ can be identified with $\mathbb{N}$ (or with some $\{ 0,\ldots , n\}$) so that $G$ has a computably enumerable set of relators in $X$.
 Below we give an equivalent definition, see Definition \ref{df1}.
-It is justified by a possibility identification of the whole $G$ with $\mathbb{N}$.
+It is justified by a possibility of identification of the whole $G$ with $\mathbb{N}$.
 We follow the approach of \cite{khmi}.
+To simplify the exposition we always assume that $G$ is infinite.

 \begin{definition} Let $G$ be a group and $\nu: \mathbb{N} \rightarrow G$ be a surjective function.
 We call the pair $(G,\nu)$ a \textbf{numbered group}.
 The function $\nu$ is called a \textbf{numbering} of $G$.
 If $g\in G$ and $\nu(n)=g$, then $n$ is called a number of $g$. \end{definition}